Tax time comes for everyone. There’s no escaping it. And there are terrible consequences if you don’t file a return at all.

 A lot of events can happen that will dramatically change how your life looks.
 It could be a death or illness.

-Welcoming a new baby into your home is, of course, wonderful, but it is going to severely impact your day-to-day life.
+Of course, welcoming a new baby into your home is wonderful, but it will severely impact your daily life.

-Maybe you made smart moves with a tax refund or bought a new house.
+Maybe you made you decided to retire early or bought a new house.
 If you find yourself lacking the mental bandwidth to deal with the regular tax deadline, ask for an extension.

 You’re on military deployment